muff1nman/CSCI471/Projects/04/README.md

 - TEST
 	- If you want to run the included tests, you will need to turn this option on.
-Note that you do not need to install anything as all the required test libraries are bundled in with the source (gtest is being used)
+Note that you do not need to install anything as all the required test libraries are bundled in with the source (gtest is being used) *NOTE* submitted project does not include gtest libs so you will need google gtest installed to enable this option.

 To change which are enabled (but really the defaults should be fine):